capcodigital/interview-questions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-**CAPCO Digital Engineering Hiring Process**

-At Capco, **transparency** and **fairness** are core values and we want that to be reflected in everything we do.
+At Capco, **transparency** and **fairness** are core values and we want that to be reflected in everything we do, including our interview process.

-Hence we open-sourced our hiring process for a fairer assessment process in which candidates know what is expected and we aim to provide "Questions we may ask you during the technical interview".
+Hence we've open-sourced our hiring process for a fairer assessment process in which candidates know what is expected by providing "Questions we may ask you during the technical interview".

 ## Our expectations

 Capco aims to hire the best talent available at any given time.

 We value your **knowledge** and **experience** and we expect you to **think independently** and **be proactive**.

 We expect the successful candidate to adopt different techniques and technical implementations.